aotmr/Lith/README.md

 (predominantly that of having typed memory cells), but written in C instead of Awk.

-In its current state, Lith is not only not Turing-complete, it is missing major functionality and any amount of test code.
+Lith is technically Turing-complete, but in its current state, it is missing major functionality and any decent amount of test code.
+Atoms are limited to seven characters.

-That will not be the case for much longer, for a time scale of, hopefully, only a few hours.
+These limitations will not be the case for much longer, over a time scale of, hopefully, only a few days.

 ## Syntax